Compare Three SIM only deals

 Is Three a good network?

-Three is one of four UK mobile networks, the others being EE, Vodafone and O2.
+Three is one of four UK mobile networks, the others being EE mobile, Vodafone mobile and O2 mobile.
 All other UK mobile providers are actually MVNOs (mobile virtual network operators) that piggyback onto one of these four.
 Three has always said that its network was built for the internet and it currently handles 36% of the UK’s mobile data traffic, with Three customers using 3.5 times more data than the average Brit, according to Three.

 Three’s 4G network covers 98.3% of the UK population and supports 4G Super-Voice, which gives you a better indoor signal and gives you clearer voice calls over 4G.
 In the latest analysis published by OpenSignal, Three’s 4G network was given a 76% availability score, meaning OpenSignal’s testers could get a 4G signal just over three-quarters of the time.